RescueSocial/SNA-AH-Case-Reddit/README.md

 <br>"the-speed-of-pain": this user made 2 submissions with the same text "Remove Amber Heard from Aquaman 2" within only 3 seconds!!
 <br>It is obvious, it is a campaign to remove AH from the movie.

-Further Investigate The Most Commented Users In 2021	page 17
+<b>Further Investigate The Most Commented Users In 2021	page 17</b>
 <br>AutoModerator
 <br>CelebBattleVoteBot
 <br>charliedba